raddeana/muffin/readme.md

 #### muffin
 Very delicious and very happy<br/>
-Life is very short, i play cat<br/>
+Life is very short, I play cat<br/>
+Do you want some candies